mm0zct/Oculus_Touch_Steam_Link/README.md

 Prerequisites:
 This SteamVR Driver

+ODTKRA https://github.com/DeltaNeverUsed/ODTKRA - this will keep the Oculus runtime and headset awake

 A full CV1 touch kit (HMD, two controllers, at least two sensors)

 The HMD you want to use.
 This will work for WMR, Lighthouse HMDs such as Index and Vive (you need BOTH lighthouses and CV1 sensor for lighthouse HMDs), and Quest (Quest will ONLY WORK WITH ALVR OR VIRTUAL DESKTOP).
 It is possible to do this without the HMD's native controllers by calibrating the CV1 touch controller against the HMD you are using.